thekdence/ctf-writeups/TryHackMe/jack-of-all-trades.md

 So now we’ve got two usernames (`jack`, `johny` maybe) and a password: `[REDACTED]`.

-Tried it on `/recovery.php` — nothing useful.
+Tried it on `/recovery.php`, nothing useful.
 Checked source code of that page and saw another encoded string:

 ```html
 <!-- GQ2T...long base32 string... -->
 ```

-- Decoded it: **Base32 → Hex → ROT13** (because they’re assholes).
+- Decoded it: **Base32 → Hex → ROT13** (this was annoying).
 (Looking at this from the future and checking the writeup, if we had done OSINT on Johny Graves we would have found a post about encoding in that order.
 Keep in mind to dig deeper for next time)
 - Final message:

 ```
 Remember that the credentials to the recovery login are hidden on the homepage!
 I know how forgetful you are, so here's a hint: bit.ly/2TvYQ2S
 ```

-- Link redirects to **Stegosauria** Wikipedia page — obvious steganography clue.
+- Link redirects to **Stegosauria** Wikipedia page, which is an obvious steganography clue.

 ---